Te Koha

 October 4 - October 26

-Te Koha is a series of large paintings that are an interpretation of the historical events between Ngāpuhi and the British Empire before the signing of Te Tiriti o Waitangi.
+Te Koha is a series of paintings that depict the story between Ngāpuhi and the British Empire before the signing of Te Tiriti o Waitangi.

 The catalogue for these works will be available September 20.